 Title: The title of manuscript should be written aligned to left with 14 pt, bold, and each word in title should begin with uppercase.
 Author names and surnames should be written centered 12 pt, names should begin with uppercase, surnames should be written in all uppercase.

-Key words: Six English and Turkish key words separated by commas must be included in the manuscript just below the summary, written in italic and 10 pt.
+Key words: At least three English and Turkish key words separated by commas must be included in the manuscript just below the summary, written in italic and 10 pt.
 After the Turkish summary, keywords should be given in Turkish language.

 Introduction: Introduction should contain a clear statement of the aim and novelty of the study.